 Please check the list of recommended bachelor's under 'Entry requirements'.
-If your bachelor (or an equivalent programme) is not in the list, you can send an email to our study adviser (email@example.com) to make enquiries.
+If your Bachelor's (or an equivalent programme) is not on the list, you can email our study adviser (email@example.com) to make enquiries.
 To be able to give you advice, we need the details of your programme.

-Bachelor's without a substantial science component are not suitable for our master, e.g. law, psychology, medicine, archeology, anthropology, etc.
+Bachelor's programmes without a substantial science component are not suitable for our Master, e.g. law, psychology, medicine, archeology, anthropology, etc.

-If you completed an MSc programme or if you will follow two masters in one of the (bèta) sciences it is possible to follow a shorter programme.
-Part of the programme is devoted to deepening your knowledge of your bachelor's field of study.
-If you already obtained a master's certificate or are going to with a second master, it is possible that you use 12 or 18 EC from your (other) master’s as specialisation courses in the second year of the Forensic Science master programme, if you wish to do this, you have to get approval from our Examination Board.
-If you think this might apply to you then:
+If you completed a MSc programme or if you will follow two masters in one of the (bèta) sciences, it is possible to follow a shorter programme.
+Part of the programme is devoted to deepening your knowledge of your Bachelor's field of study.
+If you already obtained a Master's certificate or are going to with a second Master, it is possible to use 12 or 18 ECTS from your (other) Master’s as specialisation courses in the second year of the Master programme in Forensic Science.
+If you wish to do this, you must get approval from our Examination Board.
+If you think this might apply to you, then:

-Often, students are still busy finishing their bachelor and not all marks are yet known.
-If you expect to obtain the required GPA with the last marks, please indicate that in your application and we will make our decision awaiting the final GPA.
-However, even if the GPA will finally be lower than required it is possible to apply for admission but notice that your motivation has to compensate for your low grades.
+Often, students are still busy finishing their Bachelor's and do not have all marks yet.
+If you expect to get the required GPA with the last marks, please indicate that in your application and we will make our decision awaiting the final GPA.
+However, even if the GPA will finally be lower than required, it is possible to apply for admission, but please note that your motivation has to compensate for your low grades.

-Do you want to see where you will be studying?
+Do you want to see where you will study?
 Come to the UvA and experience our campuses with the interactive UvA Campus Tour app.
 Soak up the atmosphere, solve riddles and bring the campus to life through augmented and virtual reality.